-Basic - Premium plugin that can be used only for one domain or project - price $79.
+Basic - Premium plugin that can be used only for one domain or project.
 Please note that this license does not include the Packages Feature, WhatsApp Integration, Refunds for Online Payments, and Resources.

-Pro - The premium plugin that can be used for 3 domains - price $119.
+Pro - The premium plugin that can be used for 1, 2, or 3 domains.

-Developer - The premium plugin that can be used on unlimited number of domains - price $249.
+Developer - The premium plugin that can be used on 5, 10, and 20 domains.

-These prices are all based on a yearly subscription and all licenses include support and monthly updates the whole time subscription lasts.
+The prices for these licenses are all based on a yearly subscription and all licenses include support and monthly updates the whole time the subscription lasts.
 All three licenses can be used on an unlimited number of subdomains.

 There are also lifetime deals:

-Basic Lifetime - Full plugin that can be used only for one domain or project - price $199.
+Basic Lifetime - Full plugin that can be used only for one domain or project.
 Please note that this license does not include the Packages Feature, WhatsApp Integration, Refunds for Online Payments, and Resources.

-Pro Lifetime - Full plugin that can be used for 3 domains - price $399.
+Pro Lifetime - Full plugin that can be used for 1, 2, or 3 domains.

-Developer Lifetime - Full plugin that can be used on unlimited number of domains - price $589.
+Developer Lifetime - Full plugin that can be used on 5, 10, and 20 domains.

-These prices are all lifetime licenses, and they include lifetime support and monthly updates.
+The prices for all lifetime licenses include lifetime support and monthly updates.
 All three licenses can be used on an unlimited number of subdomains.

-If you are looking at Envato marketplace, there are two licenses:
+If you are looking at the Envato marketplace, there are two licenses: